Aston Martin DBS Superleggera: DBS 770 Ultimate

+Aston Martin has revealed its send-off car for the DBS, called the 770 Ultimate.
+It gets 770 PS from its 5.2-litre V12, hence the name, and benefits from a handful of visual and mechanical upgrades.
+Production is limited to just 499 units (300 coupés and 199 convertibles), with every build slot already sold out.

 DBS Superleggera 007 Edition

-The DBS Superleggera 007 Edition was revealed in August 2020.
+The DBS Superleggera 007 Edition was revealed in August 2020 to honor the 25th James Bond film.
 The 007 Edition features Ceramic Grey exterior paint with contrasting black carbon fiber roof, mirror caps, splitter, diffuser, and rear spoiler.
 It also has gloss black, diamond-turned 21-inch wheels.
+The interior of the car is trimmed in black leather with red accents.
+Inside, the 007 logo is on the door panels, armrest, and subwoofer cover.
 Production is limited to 25 units.